 Korean spa benefits

-Besides the obvious function of making a visitor clean, the benefits of Jjimjilbang spill into the health department too.
+Besides the obvious function of making a visitor clean, the benefits of the Asian bathhouse spill into the health department too.

 Korean spa benefits especially affect women.
 After giving birth, some of them spend weeks in rooms made of red clay.
 They believe this will prevent women’s ailments.
 Mugwort tea bath is very beneficial for the health of the female reproductive system!
 There is even a Chai-yok healing treatment, where a woman sits above a boiling pot of mugwort tea, essentially experiencing a vaginal steam bath.